joemoose/dungeoneers.d20/docs/combat.md

 ### Suffering a Gamit

-Clever opponents will try and use gambits on you.
+Clever opponents will try to use gambits on you.
 If so, the GM gives you a choice: if you fail an attribute check to avoid the gambit, either suffer the effect of the gambit or take damage from the attack.

 ## Advantage in Combat